maximeroucher/BoneSound-Equalizer/README.md

 You can build this as an exe by installing auto-py-to-exe and runnning it.

-_Don't forget to add ffmpeg.exe and your icon as "icon.ico" to make it work_
+_Don't forget to add ffmpeg.exe, your icon as "icon.ico" and the image folder to make it work_

 ## Built with following tools